 What happens when you become dehydrated?

-Dehydration depletes the electrolytes in your body.
-Such electrolytes like magnesium, potassium, and calcium are important for muscle action and coordination and fluid balance.
+Dehydration reduces the electrolytes in your body.
+Electrolytes like magnesium, potassium, and calcium are important for muscle action and coordination and fluid balance.
 After a night of drinking, you don’t have as much of these important electrolytes in your system to help with your exercise.

 When you are dehydrated, you also lose water-soluble vitamins like Vitamins B6, B12, and Vitamin C. This means you’re more likely to feel run down and prone to illness, which could hamper recovery time and keep you from performing at your best.